Big Three (tennis): 2015–2016: Djokovic domination, Murray and Federer challenge

-In the Wimbledon final, Murray beat Raonic in straight sets to win his second Wimbledon title, and third major title overall.
+At the 2016 Wimbledon, Murray beat Raonic in straight sets in the final to win his second Wimbledon title, and third major title overall.
 Murray's victory marked the first time since the 2010 French Open that a member of the Big Four had won a Grand Slam singles title without having to defeat one of the other three members.
 Federer withdrew from the remainder of the 2016 season due to a knee injury, missing the Olympics and US Open.

-At the Olympics, Djokovic was knocked out of the men's singles in the opening round by Juan Martín del Potro, in a repeat of the bronze medal match from four years earlier.
+At the 2016 Rio Olympics, Djokovic was knocked out of the men's singles in the opening round by Juan Martín del Potro, in a repeat of the bronze medal match from four years earlier.
 Del Potro went on to defeat Nadal in an epic semifinal to set up a final meeting with Murray.
 Murray ultimately won the final in four sets, becoming the first male player to win the singles gold medal twice.
 Nadal lost the bronze medal match to Kei Nishikori but won gold in the men's doubles event.
-Djokovic won Toronto with Murray losing in the finals of Cincinnati.
-At the US Open, Djokovic reached the final but was defeated once again by Stan Wawrinka in a Grand Slam singles final.
+Djokovic won the 2016 Canadian Open with Murray losing in the final of Cincinnati.
+At the 2016 US Open, Djokovic reached the final but lost to Stan Wawrinka in four sets.

-Murray dominated the rest of the year.
-He won titles in Beijing, Shanghai, Vienna and Paris.
-As a result, upon reaching the Paris final, Murray gained the number-one ranking, ending Djokovic's 122 consecutive weeks at the top.
-This meant that all of the Big Four had reached world number one at some point.
+Murray dominated the rest of 2016.
+He won titles in Beijing, Shanghai, Vienna, and Paris.
+As a result, upon reaching the Paris final, Murray gained the number one ranking, ending Djokovic's 122 consecutive weeks at the top spot.
+This meant that all of the Big Four had reached world No. 1 at some point.
 Following an early loss at Shanghai, Nadal announced that he would skip the remainder of the 2016 season to recover fully from the wrist injury that troubled him earlier in the year.
-Thus, for the first time since 2001, neither Nadal nor Federer would be present at the year-end championships.
-At the ATP Finals, Murray beat Djokovic 6–3, 6–4, claiming the title and the No. 1 spot at the end of the year and ending 2016 on a 24-match winning streak, the longest of his career.
+Thus, for the first time since 2001, neither Nadal nor Federer would be present at the year end championships.
+At the 2016 ATP Finals, Murray beat Djokovic, claiming the title and the No. 1 spot at the end of the year and ending 2016 on a 24-match winning streak, the longest of his career.
 He became the second player after Andre Agassi to win a Grand Slam singles tournament, ATP Finals, Olympic and Masters titles, and the first to do so in the same calendar year.
-2016 marked the first year since 2003 that neither Federer, Nadal or Djokovic finished the year as world number 1.
-Despite his struggles with form throughout the second half of the year, Djokovic still ended 2016 as world number two.
-Having suffered from injury-plagued seasons, Nadal and Federer ended the year at number nine and 16 respectively.
-For Nadal, it was his lowest end-of-year ranking since 2004, while Federer's fall in the rankings meant that November 2016 marked his first time outside the top ten since October 2002.
+2016 marked the first year since 2003 that neither Federer, Nadal or Djokovic finished the year as world No. 1.
+Despite his struggles with form throughout the second half of the year, Djokovic still ended 2016 as world No. 2.
+Having suffered from injury plagued season, Nadal and Federer ended the year at No. 9 and 16 respectively.
+For Nadal, it was his lowest end of year ranking since 2004, while Federer's fall in the rankings meant that November 2016 marked his first time outside the top ten since October 2002.